Oct 30, 2024 - Will's 2024 Proposed City of Cleveland Ward Boundaries

 a May 2024 Press Release from Cleveland City Council mentions census tracks (sic) , reviews and compiling and analyzing GIS data” but there are no other public mention of criteria that are used.
 The city did hold public meetings in October.

-They are being redrawn for the 2025 election, the first election after the decennial Census Results were published.
-The 2020 Census results on a city-wide level were released in August 2021 before the last election but that three months was not enough time to make new ward boundaries.
-That said, it’s fair to ask why the city waited until 2023 to redraw the ward boundaries.
+They are being redrawn for the 2025 election.
+The 2020 Census results on a city-wide level were released in August 2021, only three months before the last city election; which was not enough time to make new ward boundaries for that election.
+That said, I wonder why the city waited until 2024 to redraw the ward boundaries.

 My goals for making my own proposed boundaries: